vermiceli/nes-contra-us/docs/Graphics Documentation.md

 points: top left, middle left, middle top, and middle middle.

 Each byte in `BG_COLLISION_DATA` can be broken down into 4 collision codes.
-Every 2 bits represents the collision code (0, 1, 2, or 3) for one of the 4
+Every 2 bits represents the collision code (0, 1, 2, or 3) for every other
-points in the super-tile.
-The first 8 bytes are for the top rows of collision points for a single nametable row.
-The next 8 bytes are the  middle collision points.
+pattern table tile.
+The first 4 bytes are for the top row of collision points for a single nametable row.
+The next 4 bytes are the next nametable row of pattern table tiles.
 This pattern repeats until all of the first nametable data is specified and then is repeated for the 2nd nametable.
-For a given background collision entry, add #$04 to determine the next row down.
+For a given background collision index, add #$04 to determine the next row down.
 The following is an example of the byte offsets from `BG_COLLISION_DATA` for the top left nametable.
 Note that next nametable starts at offset #$40 and not #$38.

-Note that this is similar in structure to the attribute table.
-  * Each byte contains data for a #$0f (16) nametable tiles
-  * Each 2 bits within the byte specifies data for 4 nametable table tiles (2x2 area).

-However, the offsets within the structure refer to different areas of the nametable.
-Unlike the attribute table, where each byte specifies a 4x4 area of pattern table tiles, the background collision data byte specifies data for a 2x8 area of pattern table tiles.
-The table below shows how the background collision data is arranged on the nametable.

 ```
 00 00 00 00 01 01 01 01 02 02 02 02 03 03 03 03